hybridgroup/gobot/README.md

   $ PORT=8080 go run gobotProgram.go
 ```

+In order to use the [robeaux](https://github.com/hybridgroup/robeaux) AngularJS interface with Gobot you simply clone the robeaux repo and place it in the directory of your Gobot program.
+The robeaux assets must be in a folder called `robeaux`.

 ## Documentation
 We're busy adding documentation to our web site at http://gobot.io/ please check there as we continue to work on Gobot